vershat/vershat/README.md

-- 👋 Hi, I’m @vershat
+- 👋 HELLO, I’m Versha
-- 👀 I’m interested in CODING
-- 📫 you can contact me through mail...shonadeep607@gmail.com

 <!---
 vershat/vershat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.